-It was after Nicky James joined the line-up that the Diplomats were auditioned by well known producer Tony Hatch from the Pye record company in early 1963.
-The group were able to go to London and record some songs including an original composition of Denny Laine's titled Forever And A Day for possible single release.
+It was after Nicky James joined the line-up when the Diplomats were auditioned by well known producer Tony Hatch from the Pye record company in early 1963.
+The group went down to London where they recorded some songs including an original composition of Denny Laine's titled 'Forever And A Day' for possible single release*.
 Unfortunately, the Diplomats were later informed by Pye Records that a contract would not be forthcoming.

-The Diplomats decided to carry on with replacements; singer Jim Onslow from Park Hill Road, Harbourne, and guitarist Mike Hopkins, both who had been members of Gerry Levene and The Avengers.
-Although the Diplomats continued to play bookings throughout the Midlands area, the effects from the loss of Denny Laine as frontman and driving force became ever more apparent and the group began to lose direction.
+Following Denny Laine's departure, the Diplomats decided to carry on with replacements; singer Jim Onslow from Park Hill Road, Harbourne, and guitarist Mike Hopkins, both who had been members of Gerry Levene and The Avengers.
+Although the Diplomats continued to play bookings throughout the Midlands area, the effects from the loss of Denny Laine as their charismatic frontman and driving force became ever more apparent and the group began to lose direction.

-Although Denny Laine left the Moody Blues in 1966 for a solo career, he would eventually join up with Paul and Linda McCartney by 1970 to become a founding member of Wings, a group that would enjoy 10 years of international success.
-Denny Laine co-wrote with Paul McCartney the song Mull Of Kintyre which became one of the UK's biggest selling hit singles of all time.
+Although Denny Laine left the Moody Blues in 1966 for a solo career, he would eventually join up with Paul and Linda McCartney in 1971 to become a founding member of "Wings", a group that would enjoy 10 years of international success with multi-million selling albums and world tours.
+Denny Laine co-wrote with Paul McCartney the song 'Mull Of Kintyre' which became one of the UK's biggest selling hit singles of all time (see Denny Laine).

 Back to BRUMBEAT MAIN INDEX